arotare1/hello-world/README.md

 # hello-world
-First repo created for methods class created by arotare1
+First repo created for methods class by arotare1

+This is the set of edits done by Andreea